oxcsml/epimap/README.md

 Repository containing the code for the models used by the website [localcovid.info](https://localcovid.info).

+## Repo structure

+* `epimap` - contains the basic library of models used.
+These models could be applied more generally than to the UK, if supplied with the correct data.
+* `covidmap` - contains code to run models specifically for COVID19 in the UK.
+The code here calls general models defined in `epimap` after loading the data and doing any preprocessing required for the specific scenario.
+* `data` - contains data specific to the UK.
+* `dataprocessing` - contains scripts for preprocessing specifc data about the UK.
+* `doc` - contains misc documents about the project.
+No code.
+* `docs` - contains the source code and data for the public website.
+* `evaluation` - contains code to evaluate the performance of models.
+* `sandbox` - contains misc non-critical code.
+* `scripts` - contains scripts for running models on UK data using SLURM job management.

+Next steps to be tracked in Issues: https://github.com/rs-delve/Rmap/issues

 ## Models

 A brief description of the models are listed here.
 For more info please see the technical report.